phunghx/robotics/Project 3 - RoboND-3D-Perception/writeup_carldgosselin.md

 13. Looking for a bigger challenge?
 Load up the `challenge.world` scenario and see if you can get your perception pipeline working there!

 ## [Rubric](https://review.udacity.com/#!/rubrics/1067/view) Points
-### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---
 ### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.

-You're reading it!

 ### Exercise 1, 2 and 3 pipeline implemented
 #### 1. Complete Exercise 1 steps.
 Pipeline for filtering and RANSAC plane fitting implemented.